Evison Matafale

 Evison Matafale (20 November 1969 – 27 November 2001) was a Malawian Rastafarian whose music rose to popularity in Malawi.
 He was the founder and leader of the reggae band Black Missionaries.
 Matafale rose to fame and became one of Malawi's favourite musicians by 2000 through the release of his debut album, Kuimba 1, in 1999 with Wailing Brothers Band.
 Matafale was known as "the prophet" in Malawi and was seen as an elder amongst the community of Malawian Rastafarians.

 He later disappeared from the public scene as he was diagnosed with tuberculosis and forced to cut his dreadlocks in order to get medical treatment.
 He died at the age of 32 in police custody in 2001.
 He was known for his two albums Kuyimba 1 (1999) and Kuyimba 2 (2001) when he died.

 Evison Matafale founded and led the reggae band based in his home town of Chileka.

 Rastafarian

 Matafale was a Rastafarian who wore dreadlocks.
-Matafale blended his music with a more serious political message with their Rasta philosophy and words of peace, love, and unity in Malawi.
+He blended his music with a more serious political message with their Rasta philosophy and words of peace, love, and unity in Malawi.